If a global pandemic that ushered in a new era of working remotely has taught us anything, its that cyber risk is more prevalent than ever before.

 What Cyber Insurance Covers

-The most prominent cyber risks are privacy risk, security risk, and operational risk.
+The most prominent cyber risks are privacy risk, security risk, operational risk, and service risk.

 In particular, network security and privacy liability can include both first-party and third-party costs.
 Let’s go into each element and what specific cyber risk it covers.